4 Love is patient, love is kind. Love does not envy, is not boastful, is not conceited,

 I confess, that in my youth, if there was no one to shower me flowers, chocolates and sweet nothings, I would mope around with a long face each year around St. Valentine’s Day.
 That all changed in college, with the help of an intermittent job.
 I was blessed with the privilege of delivering flowers for a floral shop in Altus on the “flower-sending” holidays of the year, such as Valentine’s Day, Mother’s Day, etc. What could be more fun than delivering bright bouquets of cheer and love to someone’s sweetie?

 The enlightening part of this job was discovering who the sweeties were.
 While many were the standard girlfriend-wife-mother variety, just as many proved to be sweethearts of a different variety.
 Brothers would surprise sisters, students sweetened the day for favorite teachers, and more recently, with a little help from Ann Landers, our veterans in the VA hospitals receive countless Valentines.
 Most of these to/from combinations still fall in the normal category, but along the delivery path, I discovered a few out-of-the ordinary sweethearts.
-Bosses surprised employees, employees showed appreciation for wonderful bosses, some treated mentors to a sweet surprise.
+Bosses surprised employees, employees showed appreciation for having some of the best PEO providers.

 The best surprise turned out to be the folks who took time to seek out the widows and widowers of the community, along with that very special group of people that I lovingly call “our other Mom” or our “2nd Mom”.
 These folks are the special people in one’s life that are most likely close in age to your own parents, and might even be related to you.
 They are the ones that are always there for you.
 They are the ones that you can confide in, even when you can’t talk to your own parents.